mebusy/notes/dev_notes/Maxq.md

 Parr (1998b) proves that his HAMQ learning algorithm converges with probability 1 to a hierarchically optimal policy.

-Similarly, given a ■xed set of options, Sutton, Precup, and Singh (1998) prove that their SMDP learning algorithm converges to a hierarchically optimal value function.
+Similarly, given a fixed set of options, Sutton, Precup, and Singh (1998) prove that their SMDP learning algorithm converges to a hierarchically optimal value function.

 Incidentally, they also show that if the primitive actions are also made available as “trivial” options, then their SMDP method converges to the optimal policy.